MaterializeInc/metabase-materialize-driver/README.md

 ## To Use the Driver

+We provide a pre-built docker image of metabase including this driver as [materialize/metabase][]

-To use the `metabase-materialize-driver`, copy the driver's `.jar` file into the `/plugins` directory of your Metabase instance.
+To use the `metabase-materialize-driver` with an existing Metabase installation, copy a `.jar` file from one of our [releases][] into the `/plugins` directory of your Metabase instance.
 Metabase will register the driver automatically!
 (For deployment-specific details, please consult the following sections.)